 6. Legal Employers’ Value of the Degree and Potential Reward for JD/MBAs

-Some law schools encourage their students to enroll in foundational business courses, such as accounting and finance, as these topics are a common language among clients and third parties (such as investment bankers, auditors, and accountants), with whom lawyers frequently interface.
-Learning the business language can instantly boost your credibility among clients and subsequently garner more responsibility at law firms.
-In addition, some law firms reward a JD/MBA associate signing bonus to help defray educational costs.
+Some law schools encourage their students to enroll in foundational business courses (such as accounting and finance), as these topics are a common language among clients and third parties (such as investment bankers, consultants, and accountants) with whom lawyers frequently interface.
+Learning the business language can instantly boost a lawyer’s credibility among clients and subsequently lead to more responsibility at law firms.
+In addition, some law firms award a JD/MBA associate a signing bonus to help defray educational costs.

 7. Power of the Pivot